remyeltorro/celldetective/README.rst

 From GitHub
 ~~~~~~~~~~~

-Cloning or installing from the GitHub repository will be available once we open the repository to the public.

 If you want to run the latest development version, you can clone the repository to your local machine and install Celldetective in “development” mode.
 This means that any changes to the cloned repository will be immediately available in the python environment: